Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models

 A common approach for constructing such large-scale datasets is to collect, curate, balance, and unify the format of a large number of existing VQA datasets~\citep{tong2024cambrian,li2025eagle2}.
 For example, FineVision~\citep{wiedmann2025finevision} built a dataset of approximately 24 million instances by aggregating over 100 existing English datasets.
 However, this approach is difficult to apply to other languages, where existing VQA datasets are far less abundant.

 To address this limitation, we propose an alternative pipeline that collects diverse source data, including images, image-text pairs, and PDFs, and generates VQA pairs through a combination of strategies such as VLM-based QA generation, translation, and text rendering.
-Focusing specifically on Japanese, we construct \textbf{Jagle}\footnote{Jagle is named after \textbf{Ja}panese and Ea\textbf{gle}2~\citep{li2025eagle2}.}, a large-scale Japanese multimodal post-training dataset consisting of approximately 9.2 million instances spanning 5 task categories and 17 subsets.
+Focusing specifically on Japanese, we construct \textbf{Jagle}\footnote{The name Jagle is a blend of \textbf{Ja}panese and Ea\textbf{gle}2~\citep{li2025eagle2}.}, a large-scale Japanese multimodal post-training dataset\footnote{Following Eagle2~\citep{li2025eagle2}, we use the term ``post-training'' to refer to multimodal training performed after initializing from pretrained LLMs and vision encoders.} consisting of approximately 9.2 million instances spanning 5 task categories and 17 subsets.
 Unlike prior approaches that rely on curating and aggregating existing datasets, our pipeline builds the dataset from scratch.
 This design makes our methodology readily transferable to other low-resource languages where large-scale multimodal resources are limited, as is the case for most non-English languages.

 As shown in Table~\ref{tab:dataset_comparison}, \method{} substantially expands both the scale and task diversity compared to existing Japanese multimodal post-training datasets, such as DEJIMA~\citep{katsube2025dejima} and LLM-jp-3 VILA~\citep{sasagawa-etal-2025-constructing}.